Chapter 17.22

 A. A “zero-rise policy” means any project in a floodplain must be reviewed to determine to not increase flood heights.

-C. Any fill greater than 500 cubic yards as measured cumulatively within the 100-year floodplain shall require a P.E. stamped engineering report identifying the findings on the impact of the BFE in terms of impacting the height of the BFE based on the proposed fill project.
-The engineer will evaluate the impact referencing the latest HEC-RAS hydraulic modeling or other available modeling consistent with current hydraulic modeling.
+C. Any fill greater than 500 cubic yards as measured cumulatively within the 100-year floodplain shall require compensatory excavation necessary to achieve zero net rise and an engineering report prepared by a licensed professional engineer identifying the impact of the project and fill on the base flood elevation and upstream or downstream flood hazards.
+The engineer shall evaluate the impact using the latest HEC-RAS hydraulic modeling or other available modeling consistent with current hydraulic modeling.

 E. The compensatory fill site shall be recorded as such with the Lewis County auditor.

-G. If the engineering report shows a rise in the base flood elevation (BFE) due to the proposed fill, in lieu of compensatory excavation, the applicant may contribute funds for flood storage mitigation and aquatic species enhancement projects within the Chehalis River floodplain.
-Said fee will be calculated per cubic yard of material, utilizing prevailing wage rates.
-Said fee will need to be periodically updated to meet future prevailing wage rates or other costs that may fluctuate.
-Said fees shall be deposited into the city’s compensatory excavation mitigation fund, which will be utilized solely for capital projects that provide flood storage and habitat enhancement that are on the Chehalis River and its associated floodplain within the city of Chehalis limits.
+G. In lieu of compensatory excavation, the applicant may contribute funds for flood storage mitigation and aquatic species enhancement projects within the Chehalis River floodplain.
+Said fee will be calculated per cubic yard of material, utilizing prevailing wage rates and other associated costs.
+Said fee will be periodically updated to meet future prevailing wage rates or other costs that may fluctuate.
+Said fees shall be deposited into the city’s compensatory excavation mitigation fund, which will be utilized solely for capital projects that provide flood storage and habitat enhancement that are on the Chehalis River and its associated floodplain within or adjacent to the city of Chehalis limits.
 Said fee shall be added to the city’s fee schedule.
 [Ord.
-982B ยง 1, 2017; Ord.
+1122B § 13, 2025; Ord.
+982B § 1, 2017; Ord.
 958B § 2, 2016.]

-17.22.040 Flood hazard zone created.
+17.22.040 Flood hazard area established.

 17.22.050 Compliance.